 Technological innovation is vital to our brand and our long-term success, and digital ordering is critical to competing in the global pizza and broader QSR industries.
-Emphasis on technological innovation helped us achieve more than half of all global retail sales in 2021 from digital channels.
+Emphasis on technological innovation helped us achieve approximately two-thirds of global retail sales in 2022 from digital channels.
 In the U.S., we have developed several innovative ordering platforms, including those for Google Home, Facebook Messenger, Apple Watch, Amazon Echo, Twitter and more.
-In 2019, we announced a partnership with Nuro to further our exploration and testing of autonomous pizza delivery.
-In 2020, we added GPS to our Domino's Tracker, which allows customers to monitor the progress of their food, from the preparation stages to the time it is in the oven to the time it arrives at their doors.
-In mid-2020, we launched a new way to order contactless carryout nationwide - via Domino's Carside Delivery, which customers can choose when placing a prepaid online order.
+We have also added GPS to our Domino's Tracker, which allows customers to monitor the progress of their food, from the preparation stages to the time it is in the oven to the time it arrives at their doors.

-Our Piece of the Pie Rewards® loyalty program is meant to reward customers with a program that is simple to understand and easy to use.
+Our Piece of the Pie Rewards[®] loyalty program is meant to reward customers with a program that is simple to understand and easy to use.
 Upon signing up for the program, customers become rewards members and can earn points for their orders.
 When rewards members reach a certain amount of points, they can redeem their points for free pizza.
 Rewards members may also receive exclusive members-only discounts and bonus offers.
 We may also occasionally provide additional opportunities for participating customers to benefit under the Piece of the Pie Rewards program.

 This improved functionality has been developed to work seamlessly with our Domino's PULSETM point-of-sale system.
 Our Domino's PULSE system is designed to drive operating efficiencies for our franchisees and our corporate management and assist franchisees in independently managing their business.
-As of January 2, 2022, Domino's PULSE is being used in every Company-owned and franchised store in the U.S. and in approximately 77% of our international stores.
+As of January 1, 2023, Domino's PULSE is being used in every Company-owned and franchised store in the U.S. and in approximately 79% of our international stores.
 We believe utilizing Domino's PULSE with our integrated technology solutions throughout our system provides us with competitive advantages over other concepts.
 We intend to continue to enhance and grow our online ordering, digital marketing and technological capabilities.